GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The core component around which the simulation pipeline revolves is the #acr("RIR") simulation library.
 We have chosen the framework of #acr("RIR") filters for its simplicity and prevalence in the scientific literature.
-@sec:simulator:background introduced the main concepts and fundamental aspects of this approach.
+@sec:simulator:reverb:methods introduced the main concepts and fundamental aspects of this approach.

 @fig:simulator:simulator:audio_pipeline illustrates how the audio processing takes place within the pipeline.
 The different steps of this procedure will be detailed in the following sections.